Avian influenza (bird flu)

 • Agriculture Victoria on 136 186 (Monday–Friday, 8 am – 6 pm)

 Good biosecurity practices are essential to reduce the risk of disease.
-For more information please see:
+For more information visit:

-The spread of avian influenza from birds to people is rare but may occur with some strains of the virus if there is close contact with infected birds or their droppings, or with heavily contaminated environments.
-Always practice good personal hygiene when handling birds.
+Avian influenza rarely spreads from birds to people.
+However, it can happen with some strains of the virus.
+This occurs when there is close contact with infected birds or their droppings, or with heavily contaminated environments.
+Always practise good personal hygiene when handling birds.

 If you have had contact with birds on an affected property and you are experiencing cold or flu symptoms, call your doctor or the Department of Health on 1300 651 160 for medical advice.